EconomyLens.com

 Related

-Washington has yet to finalize a deal with neighboring Canada, while Trump said he was extending existing 25 percent duties on Mexican imports.
-Canada’s trade relations with the United States came under renewed threat after Prime Minister Mark Carney announced plans to recognize a Palestinian state at the UN General Assembly in September.
+Washington has yet to strike a deal with neighboring Canada, while Trump said he would maintain 25 percent duties on Mexican imports for now.
+“We haven’t spoken to Canada today,” Trump said Thursday, adding that Washington has “made a few deals today,” without providing specifics.
+US-Canada ties came under renewed threat after Prime Minister Mark Carney announced plans to recognize a Palestinian state at the UN General Assembly in September.
 “That will make it very hard for us to make a Trade Deal with them,” Trump warned on social media.
-Carney said Wednesday: “It is possible that we may not conclude talks by August 1st.”
-Goods covered by a North American trade pact have so far been excluded from Trump’s latest tariffs.
-The US tariff hikes due Friday were announced in April in a package where Trump slapped a minimum 10 percent levy on goods from almost all partners — citing unfair trade practices.
-This rate was set to rise to varying levels for dozens of countries, but Washington twice postponed their implementation.
+Carney said Wednesday that both countries “may not conclude talks by August 1st.”
+Goods covered by a North American trade pact have been excluded from Trump’s recent tariffs.
+Although Mexico and Canada were not originally targeted under Trump’s “reciprocal tariff” plan, he had separately threatened them with the same Friday deadline.
+The tariff hikes due Friday were announced in April when Trump slapped a 10 percent levy on goods from almost all partners — citing unfair trade practices.
+This rate was set to rise to varying levels for dozens of economies, but Washington twice postponed their implementation.

 © 2024 AFP